abrain/einsatzverwaltung/src/readme.txt

 == Changelog ==

+= 1.12.0 =
+* Report number can be changed with QuickEdit
+* Show more details in case of import errors
+* More details can be used with Elementor
+* Optionally show a range of report numbers
+* Comments can be enabled for reports

 = 1.11.2 =
 * Fix: Content was duplicated when using the Avada Website Builder
 * Fix: Prevent linebreaks for certain columns of the report list